Photo: Cesar von Meissen

 Bertha Herz

-His wife, Bertha Herz, who was three years younger, was also deported to Izbica in 1942.
-Unfortunately, there is less documented information about her.
-She was therefore also a victim of Nazi persecution, but there is no specific information about her deportation, her subsequent fate and her death.
+His wife, Bertha Herz, three years his junior, was also deported to Izbica in 1942.
+Unfortunately, less documented information exists about her.
+She, too, was a victim of Nazi persecution, but there are no specific details regarding her deportation, her subsequent fate, or her death.

-The Stolpersteine for Jacob Herz were originally laid on July 7, 2006 and later replaced on September 20, 2024.
-These memorial stones commemorate the lives and tragic end of Jewish citizens and are part of the efforts to keep the memory of the victims of the Holocaust alive as a memorial.
+The Stolpersteine (stumbling stones) for Jacob Herz were originally laid on July 7, 2006, and later replaced on September 20, 2024.
+These memorial stones commemorate the life and tragic end of Jewish citizens and are part of the efforts to keep the memory of the victims of the Holocaust alive as a memorial.